pnnl/interflow/docs/user_guide/generalizability.md

 ## Map Output Data requirements

 In order to use the optional cloropleth map visualization output that is included in the package, a GeoJSON file containing geometry information for the specified region(s) must be included.
 The feature.id in the GeoJSON file should match the region column in the output data in order to display correctly.
-The **flow** package comes with a GeoJSON file for US counties, an example of what the GeoJSON file structure looks like is provided below:
+The **interflow** package comes with a GeoJSON file for US counties, an example of what the GeoJSON file structure looks like is provided below:

 ![image](https://user-images.githubusercontent.com/74064300/157086892-edb4027d-b6c5-40d3-80c1-107060a0b07d.png)